 We’ve said it before and we’ll say it again – a programmable thermostat saves you energy and money no matter what time of year it is.
 A programmable thermostat will allow you to turn down your home temperature while you are away to help reduce heating costs, and raise the temperature before you even get home to yield the ideal amount of home comfort.

 Having the ideal amount of attic insulation helps keep heat from escaping during the winter, decreasing your energy usage because your heating system doesn’t have to work as hard, and therefore saves you money by lowering your heating costs.
 Inquire with your local utility companies about rebates on installing or upgrading your home’s insulation.

 By insulating your plumbing pipes, especially hot water pipes, you can actually help increase the temperature a few degrees.
 Hotter water on a lower setting?
 That decreases your energy usage and your energy bills – yes, please!

 Get a Furnace Tune-Up

-Verify your heating system is ready to keep your home warm and cozy all winter long with an expert Precision tune-up from Roland J. Down Service Experts Heating & Air Conditioning.
+Verify your heating system is ready to keep your home warm and cozy all winter long with an expert Precision tune-up from Roland J. Down Service Experts.
 Currently we are providing discounts on our seasonal tune ups to help make sure you stay warm and safe all winter long.
 Call 518-417-2938 today to schedule your Precision tune-up or set up a no-charge in-home estimate on a new, energy-efficient heating system.